1. INTRODUCTION

 2.2.4.
 DEFINITION OF PRICES OF DRUGS BY CMED

 To be commercialized in Brazil, a drug must have its maximum price approved by the Chamber for Drug Market Regulation (“CMED”).
-CMED is the federal authority in charge of the economic regulation of the drug market, the definition of criteria for setting and adjusting the prices of drugs17.
+CMED is the federal authority in charge of the economic regulation of the drug market and for the definition of criteria for setting and adjusting the prices of drugs19.

-The marketing authorization holder must submit a price information document for each new drug or new presentation18.
+The marketing authorization holder must submit to CMED a price information document for each new drug or new presentation20.

 The companies are responsible for complying with the maximum prices approved by CMED.
-Non-compliance with CMED rules will subject the company to the administrative penalties of the Consumerist Code19.
+Non-compliance with CMED rules subject the company to the administrative penalties of the Consumerist Code21.

 In March 2021, Anvisa issued a Resolution regarding the economic monitoring of medical devices strategic to public health.
-Through this rule, Anvisa aims to contribute to the reduction of asymmetry of information in the market of medical devices, by providing the statistics of the historical prices of the products20.
+Through this rule, Anvisa aims to contribute to the reduction of asymmetry of information in the market of medical devices, by providing the statistics of the historical prices of the products22.
+The result of this monitoring may be used as a price benchmark for public or private purchases of medical devices23.

 2.3.
 NEW PRODUCTS AND GUIDELINES